Forms of Business Enterprises

 Bylaws are governance rules adopted by the shareholders of a corporation and are normally prepared by an attorney.
 They contain such information as the nature and timing of director and shareholder meetings as well as the election of corporate officers.
 Unlike the other business enterprises, a corporation is generally managed by a board of directors that is elected by the shareholders.

 The prime advantages of a corporation are its long life, greater access to capital, limited liability of shareholders and easy transfer of ownership.
 On the other hand, corporations are more expensive to establish and operate, shareholders generally do not participate directly in the management of corporate business, and there are more government regulations.
-Corporations are required to pay state franchise taxes and excise taxes, as well as U.S. income taxes in certain cases, and since shareholders also pay taxes on their dividends and capital gains, this often results in “double” taxation.
+Corporations are normally required to pay state taxes, as well as federal income taxes in most cases (unless the corporation elects to be treated as an “S-corporation” for federal income tax purposes, which requires the filing of certain forms with the IRS), and since shareholders also pay taxes on their dividends and capital gains, this often results in “double” taxation.

 Tennessee statutes also provide for the creation of nonprofit corporations and other nonprofit organizations.
 In general terms, a nonprofit enterprise is an organization in which no part of the income is distributable to its members, directors or officers, except in some instances to charitable entities which hold membership in the organization.
 Nonprofit organizations are not prohibited from making a profit, but their ability to distribute the profit is limited.
 The Tennessee Nonprofit Corporation Act recognizes mutual benefit corporations and public benefit corporations.
 A mutual benefit corporation, which is sometimes referred to as a hybrid model, is one organized for the mutual benefit of its members and it may make distributions to members upon dissolution.
 Public benefit corporations include all corporations, which are recognized as exempt under 26 U.S.C.A. § 501(c)(3).
 The Act also defines religious corporations, which are public benefit or mutual benefit corporations organized and operating primarily or exclusively for religious purposes, and which are subject to special statutory provisions.
 Tennessee permits the creation of nonprofit limited liability companies, the sole members of which are nonprofit corporations.